A setup for deep carving and powder skiing | 2023 Ski Gear Review | BLASTRACK, DALBELLO, MARKER | Masato Hirase

-This time, we looked at the skis, boots, and bindings used by Masato Hirase, who is based in HAKUBA VALLEY and also works as a development tester for BLASTRACK.
+This time, we'll hear about the skis, boots, and bindings that Masato Hirase, who is based in HAKUBA VALLEY and also works as a development tester for BLASTRACK, uses.

-is a dual-wielding freeskier and telemark skier based in Hakuba.
-He was once a prodigy who flew down kickers in telemark skiing.
-He currently works as a BLASTRACK ski tester and is involved in a wide range of industry activities, including judging freeride and park competitions.
-He also works as a development tester for the freeski brand BLASTRACK.
+is based in Hakuba and is a dual-threat skier who excels in both freeskiing and telemark skiing.
+In his younger days, he was an exceptional talent who could jump kickers in telemark skiing.
+Currently, he works as a BLASTRACK ski tester and is also involved in a wide range of industry activities, including judging freeride and park competitions.
+He is also active as a development tester for the freeski brand BLASTRACK.

 INDEX

-What kind of places and situations is this setup designed for?
+What kind of places and situations is this setup intended for skating in?

 Masato Hirase